kostastepetes/creative-juice/README.md

 import { far } from '@fortawesome/free-regular-svg-icons';
 library.add(fas, far, fab)`

 This code imports the Font Awesome library and adds the solid, regular, and brand icons to the library.
-The `FontAwesomeIcon` component is imported to use the icons in the Vue.js components **[1](https://vuejs.org/guide/essentials/application.html)**.
+The `FontAwesomeIcon` component is imported to use the icons in the Vue.js components.

 `const routes = [
    { path: '/account', component: Account },